Contacts & Requests

 - A requestor may bring their own duplicating equipment or hire an outside agency to copy files (with sufficient notice).

-- Investigation by staff engineers or scientists: There is no charge for an investigation which takes 15 minutes or less.
-Investigations taking over 15 minutes are $30.00 per hour.
-This hourly rate goes into effect when the investigation commences.
+- Database Searches and Investigation by staff engineers or scientists: Investigation by staff engineers or scientists or database searches: There is no charge for an investigation or data search that takes 15 minutes or less.
+Investigations or searches that take over 15 minutes are charged an hourly rate of the least expensive employee who can accomplish the task.

-- Scanning, Email, and CDs: 25 cents per single-sided page scanned and Emailed or copied onto a CD. $10.00 per CD.
-This must be paid before receiving the CD.
+- Scanning, Email, CDs and Thumb Drives: 25 cents per single-sided page scanned and emailed or copied. $10.00 per CD. $15 per thumb drive.
+This must be paid before receiving the information or request.

-- Payment is due at the time of service.
+- Payment is due prior to or at the time of service.

 - DEQ cannot bill customers for copies made.

 - For out-of-state customers, payment must be made before copies can be mailed.

 - All customers may be required to pay, not just out of state customers.

 - If the copy fees are expected to exceed $50.00, the requester may be required to pay a deposit on estimated fees before processing will begin.

 - Customers may either pay by check, cash, or through the payment portal, located at deq.utah.gov/payment-portal.